-I have a keen interest in exploring and learning about culture, traditions and Heritage.
+I have a keen interest in exploring and learning about culture, traditions, and heritage.
 Chandni Chowk, my former parliamentary constituency, is a perfect example of the multicultural and multi-religious India.
-On a street stretching barely a mile stands a mosque, a Gurudwara, a Temple and a Church.
-On several occasions, I have fervently expressed the need to declare Chandni Chowk as a heritage city by the government and UNESCO.
-I reasoned by showcasing the rich culture of the walled city in my two books both published on Chandni Chowk: “The Emperor City” and “”.
+On a street stretching barely a mile stands a Mosque, a Gurudwara, a Temple and a Church.
+On several occasions, I have fervently expressed the need to get Chandni Chowk recognized as a heritage city by the UNESCO.
+I reasoned by showcasing the rich culture of the walled city in my two books: “The Emperor City” and “Old Delhi and the Walled City”.
+I am also humbled to receive the Global Excellence Award and the prestigious Sur-Sadhna Award for my work in the field of Culture, Heritage and Development.

-In 2001 a major step was taken to revive the old glory of walled by promoting the culture and heritage of Chandni Chowk through a 2-day festival called ‘Chaudhawi ka Chand’.
-For the festival, the 3.5 kilometre stretch, from the Red Fort to Fatehpuri Masjid, in Shahjahanabad, are decorated.
-This involved the renovation, decoration and illumination of 282 houses, 599 shops and all buildings of cultural importance heritage and religious buildings.
-The illumination of Red Fort and the addition of greenery to Chandni Chowk enhanced its beauty.
-The entire neighborhood from the Jain Mandir to Fatehpuri Mosque came alive.
-The entire locality was vibrant and even the lamp posts were refurbished.
-Several kiosks were setup to sell traditional crafts of Chandni Chowk and provide delicious bites from the exotic cuisine of old Delhi.
+As a part of celebrations, 282 houses, 599 shops and all buildings of cultural importance were renovated and illuminated.
+The illumination of Red Fort and the addition of greenery to Chandni Chowk ensured further enhanced the beauty of the area.
+The entire locality turned vibrant; even the lamp posts were refurbished.
+Several kiosks were set up to sell traditional crafts of Chandni Chowk and to offer the exotic cuisines of old Delhi.

 Walled City Museum